ivanceras/diwata/README.md

 - [X] Update records
 - [X] Insert records
-- [X] Detail record update/insert, delete link detail records
+- [X] Detail record update/insert, delete link detail records [ ] Filtering and searching on has_many and indirect records for detailed record
 - [ ] Undo update/delete records (upon deletion/modification, user have a grace period to undo the changes)
 - [X] Search and filter data
 - [ ] Drag/Rearrange and resize columns